Using read receipts in Stackmail.com webmail

-Unfortunately, Stackmail.com doesn’t offer a feature to schedule emails in its webmail interface.
+Unfortunately, Stackmail.com doesn't offer email tracking in its functionality.

-So, how do you schedule emails to send later from Stackmail.com?
+So, how do you track email opens on messages you send from Stackmail.com?

-In order to access the send later feature with your Stackmail.com, just follow the steps below.
-You will be able to try it with Mailbird for free.
+To access that valuable read receipt feature when sending an email from your Stackmail.com account, just follow the steps below.
+You'll be able to try the "read receipts" feature using Mailbird for free.

 Download and install Mailbird

 Mailbird is a desktop email client that is very convenient for managing multiple addresses, either in its unified inbox or separately.
 It supports most email providers, so you can boost almost any kind of account with convenient email management features like read receipts.